mespe/mespe.github.io/content/post/write_a_fun.md

 ```

-We are taking an few additional steps to find the "Time" column and
+We are taking a few additional steps to find the "Time" column and
 then subset it out, but we should gain some speed by avoiding the
 coercion.